ATFutures/who3/scenarios/README.md

 variables (Maier 2014).

-Building on this work, support for Dirichlet regression was added to the R package `brms`
+Building on this work, support for Dirichlet regression was added to the R package `brms` (Bürkner 2017), which implements a Bayesian modelling framework based on the stan C++ library, in 2018.
-(<span class="citeproc-not-found" data-reference-id="burkner_brms_2017">**???**</span>),
-which implements a Bayesian modelling framework based on the stan C++ library, in 2018.
 The advantage of `brms` is that it estimates uncertainty, vital for effective ‘no-regrets’ policy making.
 A basic example of the outputs of a Dirichlet regression model run are shown in the figure below, which represents the result of a model run for a subset of 28 cities for which we have access to population (other explanatory variables included provision of metro and bikeshare schemes).

 <img src="../figures/mode-share-prediction.png" width="50%" /><img src="../figures/mode-share-prediction-metro.png" width="50%" />